eec289q-f23/homework1-instructions/README.md

 There are two ways to fix this code.
 One way is to change `swap()` to be a macro, causing the operations to be evaluated in the scope of the macro invocation.
 Another way is to change `swap()` to use pointers.
 We will now ask you to fix the code by using pointers.

 > **Write-up 3**: File swap.c contains the code to swap two integers.
 Rewrite the `swap()` function using pointers and make appropriate changes in `main()` function so that the values are swapped with a call to `swap()`.
 Compile the code with make swap and run the program with ./swap.
 Provide your edited code in the write-up.
-Verify that the results of both `sizes.c` and `swap.c` are correct by using the python script `verifier.py`.
+Verify that the results of both `sizes.c` and `swap.c` are correct by running the python script `verifier.py` with `python verifier.py`.
   - This code is simple enough that you may run it directly on the `hpc2` head node

 # Basic tools